atomisthq/docs/docs/developer/sdm-deploy.md

 This has two effects:

-* it tells NPM to install only runtime dependencies, not dev-dependencies.
+* it tells npm to install only runtime dependencies, not dev-dependencies.
 * it changes the default config in the SDM to [production defaults][prod-default-config-apidoc] run in `durable` mode.

-If you want the NPM effect, but not the Atomist configuration change, then set ATOMIST_ENV to "testing" or "development".
+If you want the npm effect, but not the Atomist configuration change, then set ATOMIST_ENV to "testing" or "development".
 This will override NODE_ENV for that purpose.

 [prod-default-config-apidoc: https://atomist.github.io/automation-client/modules/_lib_configuration_.html#productiondefaultconfiguration (APIdoc for ProductionDefaultConfig)

 ### Node

-When running in a production environment, you typically want to avoid NPM and run Node.js directly to ensure signals get delivered properly and you can provide guidance to Node.js's memory management subsystem.
+When running in a production environment, you typically want to avoid npm and run Node.js directly to ensure signals get delivered properly and you can provide guidance to Node.js's memory management subsystem.
 Here's an example startup command for production environments: